sahithi03/sushi-haven/README.md

    - One cannot add or edit a restaurant added by others
    - One cannot add or edit comments written by other users
 #### Google maps
-   - Google maps geocoding feature to display the google map for the address added by the user.
+   - Google maps geocoding feature to display google maps for the address added by the user.